 It’s sometimes nice to see what you’ve Pinned as a reference, but rather than copy another photographer’s images and recreate someone else’s wedding photography, we can instead use that as a jumping off point to create something unique for you.
 If those Pins evoke a particular feeling, we can work to make a portrait, for example, that is more representative of you and what you’re feeling on your wedding day.

 What about a shot list?

 My team and I work very hard to make sure you have complete coverage of your wedding day and to ensure your family portraits are complete.
 During our final consultation I’ll make notes about the timeline of your day and your details.
 The remainder of your wedding day, I’ll be in the moment to capture events and emotions as they happen, rather than checking items off of a list.

 Do you photograph family portraits and details, along with the impromptu shots?

 Absolutely!
 There are times during the day when some posing and prompting is needed.
 Family formals and portraits are two of these times.
 As for your special details, if it was worthy of being displayed on your wedding day, it’s worth photographing.

 Let’s talk about that!
 Because everyone’s needs are a little different, I like to begin our relationship with a conversation.
 The number of hours I’ll be with you, whether one or two photographers are right for your wedding, and other options like wedding albums and engagement sessions can affect the amount of your investment.
-Send me an email with your wedding date and where your wedding will be, and we can set up a time to talk about what level of coverage and types of products you’re looking for.
+Send me an email with your wedding date and where your wedding will be, and we can schedule a time to talk about what level of coverage is right for you and what types of products you’re looking for.